How to Save Money on a Walt Disney World Vacation

 Pin Trading is free to participate in at Disney World.
 Most Cast Members have lanyards with pins and will trade with any guests who ask.
 I love the starter kits on Amazon which give you lots of pins for a cheap price to start your trading journey.

-Know any more Walt Disney World savings secrets?
+Know any more Walt Disney World money-saving tips?
 Share them in the comments below!

 Walt Disney World Savings Secrets